EldarKarahasanovic/myPVHomeAssistant/README.md

 ### Installation

+There are 2 ways how to install thw my-PV Home Assistant integration

+- Manual installation
 Copy this folder to `config/custom_components/mypv/`.

-### HACS
+- HACS
-You need to install HACS. <a href="https://hacs.xyz/docs/setup/download/" target="_blank">Download HACS</a>
+You need to install HACS. <a href="https://hacs.xyz/docs/setup/download/" target="_blank">Download HACS</a><br>
 After that go to the 3 dots on HACS --> Custom Repositories --> paste the link of this repository --> select Integration as type --> click on Add
-After that it should be available on HACS --> Search my-PV Install my-PV
+After that it should be available on HACS --> Search my-PV --> Install my-PV

 ### Configuration

-The integration is configurated via UI
+The integration is configurated via UI (recommended) or via configuration.yaml

 BETA * BETA * BETA - Not finished yet - BETA * BETA * BETA

 ### 1-TODO:
 - clean up and testing code
-- Test other devices (my-PV WiFi Meter, other devices work)
 - PR to the Home Assistant Core

 ### 2-IN PROGRESS:
-- Display screen mode of my-PV devices

 ### 3-DONE:
 - Monitoring of all status values